bbc/bigscreen-player/README.md

 3. Get a review from the core team.
 4. If the PR checks are green.
 The core team can merge to master.
 5. Automation takes care of the package versioning.
-6. Publishing to NPM is handled with our [Travis CI integration](https://github.com/bbc/bigscreen-player/blob/master/.travis.yml).
+6. Publishing to NPM is handled with our [GitHub Actions CI integration](https://github.com/bbc/bigscreen-player/blob/master/.github/workflows/deploy-requests.yml).

 ## API Reference